 What the course involves

 Australian colleagues have worked with indigenous communities to adapt the UK course to fully embrace the Australian context.
 As an externally accredited qualification, there is a comprehensive assessment through a portfolio that demonstrates practical skills, knowledge of theorists, sustainability, inclusionary practices and risk management.
 You will create your portfolio by implementing Forest School practice into your own setting, and then presenting evidence to be marked by our trainers.
-You must pass this assessment to achieve your Level 3 Forest School Leader qualification.
+You must pass this assessment to achieve your ITC Level 3 Award Forest School Leader qualification.

 5 days training per person